nhs-england-tools/versioning-reference-template/README.md

    - Click _Install App_ on the App page
    - Choose your user account
-   - Select _Only select repositories_ → picking this repository is recommended or _All repositories_ for broader scope-only if necessary
+   - Select _Only select repositories_ → picking this repository is recommended

 4. Add repository variables & secrets